Giuseppe Carleo: Career

-Since 2020 he has been an professor of quantum computing at EPFL and the head of the Laboratory of Computational Quantum Science at the EPFL's School of Basic Sciences.
+Since 2020 he has been a professor of quantum computing at EPFL and the head of the Laboratory of Computational Quantum Science at the EPFL's School of Basic Sciences.

 Research

 Carleo's main focus is the development of methods in computational science to study challenging problems involving strongly interacting quantum systems and quantum computing.

 In 2016, he introduced a representation of many-particle quantum wave functions based on artificial neural networks.
 This approach is known as neural network quantum states and constitutes one of the early applications of machine learning techniques in modern many-body quantum physics.
 An application of this representation is for example used for quantum tomography of interacting Rydberg atoms.

 In 2011, he also co-developed the time-dependent variational Monte Carlo method, a technique to simulate the dynamics of quantum systems using variational Monte Carlo.
 This approach is used for example to simulate the dynamics of two-dimensional interacting quantum models.

 Carleo has also contributed to the development of quantum algorithms, especially in the context of variational quantum simulation.

 His research has been featured in news outlets such as New Scientist, Ars Technica, Physics World, Chemistry World, and Vice.
 Some of his lectures are also available on YouTube.